steenharsted/mocapr/README.md

 of the movements with an overlay of the track is available at this [YouTube playlist](https://www.youtube.com/playlist?list=PLMjrjny4Ymmd1nSGHU0A6dWfEWjBxc-VQ).
-The videoes are made using the CapturyLive software.
+The videos are made using the CapturyLive software.

 The data is also available as raw exports in .csv format, and can be found in the folder “data-raw”.